My favorite film — Kodak Ektar. A Kodak Ektar 100 film tutorial is easy to write because this film is easy to shoot.

-And like many of my favorite things, it has a bad rep. (think Taylor Swift, punk rock, stripes, the Gold Finch, sunflare, and overalls).
+And like many of my favorite things, it has a bad reputation.
 I have seen where well known photographers say things like don’t use it for portraits and its only for landscapes or details.

 But I disagree.
 Every image in this blog post was shot with Kodak Ektar 100.
 It is a super fine grain color film that loves loves loves light.
 And shot right and well and developed and scanned at the right lab, its just about perfect.

 I mean there are other amazing color films — I love Kodak Portra 800 and Kodak Portra 160 as well and shoot them at every wedding.
 However, Kodak Ektar 100 film is my favorite because:

 1. Ektar shows the colors of the ocean and sky the way I actually see them here in Hawaii;

 2. Ektar adds a wow factor to my images and a pop to the color;